neironus/100DaysOfPython/README.md

 ### Day 69
     SQLAlchemy
     Guessing games saved in DB :x

 ### Day 70
     Building GUI with Gooey
     Packaging the app with pyinstaller
     Python jumpstart 9 - Real estate analyzer

 ### Day 71
     Tags_files project: Save tags/resources in db

 ### Day 72
     Guessing Game - Build api with flask / backend

 ### Day 73
     Guessing Game - Tests API

 ### Day 74
     Bites 101 of Pybites - f-strings and a simple if/else Bites 102 of Pybites - Infinite loop, input, continue and break Bites 103 of Pybites - Loop through a dictionary and pluralise a word Bites 104 of Pybites - Split and join
     Bites 105 of PyBites - Slice and dice
     Bites 106 of PyBites - Strip out vowels and count the number of replacements Bites 107 of PyBites - Filter numbers with a list comprehension Bites 108 of PyBites - Loop over a dict of namedtuples calculating a total score Bites 109 of PyBites - Workout dict lookups and raising an exception Bites 110 of PyBites - Type conversion and exception handling

+### Day 75
+    Python jumpstart 10 - Movie Service

 ## Useful links
 [http://nullege.com](http://nullege.com)